-Fertility, Pregnancy, Stress, Anxiety, Pediatric Acupuncture (Shonishin) Acupuncture can greatly increase the likelihood of becoming pregnant.
+Fertility, Pregnancy, Stress, Anxiety, Trauma, Pediatric Acupuncture (Shonishin) Acupuncture can greatly increase the likelihood of becoming pregnant.
 Studies show that IVF in conjunction with regular acupuncture increases success rate by 40%-60%!
 Regular acupuncture throughout a pregnancy can ease some of the common symptoms of nausea, low back pain, and sleep disturbances, as well as prepare the body for the act of giving birth.

 Jennifer is a licensed acupuncturist in the state of Colorado, and is NCCAOM certified in both Acupuncture and Chinese herbology.
 Jen also completed a program of study in acupuncture and internal medicine at the China-Japan Friendship Hospital in Beijing, China.
 She completed an intensive pediatric and OB/GYN workshop in Bali in 2011, treating many mothers and children in a clinical setting as well as attending classes on the subject. (see our May 2011 newsletter for more details).
 In 2012, Jennifer traveled to India to continue her studies in pediatrics and women's health.

 Stephanie Wilson, Dipl.
 O.M., L.Ac.